 Keywords: Palms, Ant-plant, Neotropics, Phylogenomics, Phylogeography

 Alex is PI for the Antonelli Lab and several of the group's on-going projects.
-He is currently doing a sabbatical at Harvard and will be back in August 2018.READ MORE
+In February 2019 he will start a new position as Director of Science at Royal Botanic Gardens, Kew.READ MORE

 My main scientific goal is to understand the evolution and distribution of biodiversity, by studying the formation, extinction, and migration of species.
 I am particularly interested in teasing apart the relative roles of abiotic (e.g. climate and landscape changes) and biotic (e.g. competition, adaptations) drivers of biodiversity changes through space and time.
 To achieve these goals, I study the distribution of species, their genetic variation, and the fossil record.
 Most of my work has dealt with the tropics, especially in South America where most species occur today.
 I am also engaged in interactions with society and scientists across disciplines, with the main goal of increasing the knowledge, awareness and protection of biological diversity around the world.